Salaries and Wages as Tax-Deductible Expenses

 While most companies pay salaries in cash, rather than goods or services, if you do render non-cash compensation, then the deduction is usually the fair market value of the goods or services transferred.

 Other Compensation That May Be Tax-Deductible

 Other items also qualify under the salary and wage category with regard to employee wages.
-A partial list includes sick leave, vacation pay, education expenses, and reimbursements.
-A loan to an employee that you don't expect to be repaid, may also be tax-deductible.
-However, awards and bonuses should be considered individually.
+A partial list includes sick leave, vacation pay, education expenses, reimbursements, and a loan to an employee.
+Awards and bonuses should be considered as well.

 Salaries and Wages Must Be Deemed Reasonable

-The IRS uses the following definition of reasonable compensation: "if the amount would ordinarily be paid for like services by like enterprises under like circumstances."
+The IRS deems compensation is reasonable "if the amount would ordinarily be paid for like services by like enterprises under like circumstances."

 Business Owners' Compensation